-- 5. Research requests can be made by filling out a Data Access Request form and submitting to PSBC. - 6.
-The Director, Provincial Registry, Surveillance, Performance and Analytics, with the Surveillance team will review the request to: - a.
+- 6. The Director, Quality & Research, with the Quality & Research team will review the request to: - a.
 Determine the appropriateness of the request and the authority for making the request; - b.
 Assess the clarity of the request; - c.
 Classify the request as an Aggregate or Research request; - d.
 Determine if the data disclosure is in accordance with the stated purpose; - e.
 Confirm that the level of information requested is limited to the minimum amount reasonably required to meet the stated purpose; and - f.
 Determine data steward approval and signed agreement requirements. - 7.
 Classification of external requests: - a.
 Aggregate Data requests are for summary provincial and sub-provincial data (e.g. total births, total cesarean sections, etc.) and do not include personal information or potential identifiers based on combination of variables and pose no potential harm to groups or individuals.